From Nothing to Hashnode: My Tech Journey

 While all this was going on, I came to know about Tanay Pratap.
 I joined his telegram group called Team Tanay.
 Tanay works at Microsoft and has been teaching code to students on YouTube.
-More importantly, he genuinely cared about the student's future and gave really helpful advice.
+More importantly, he genuinely cared about the student's future and shared really helpful advice on telegram and twitter.
 I instantly noticed that this is a great source of guidance.

 I read this book "So Good They Can't Ignore You" and it was everything I was trying to do.
 He kept dropping helpful advice like build your portfolio, make projects, and build an online presence through blogging.
 I was already doing these without knowing the impact.
 I started adding more efforts to my projects/blogs to showcase on my profile.
 I was just trying to become good so I get hired in a good company.

 A while after that, Tanay launched his first podcast "Tea with Tanay".
 He would invite people and talk about their experiences on a range of topics.